JoemarG14/blind-auction/README.md

 # Instructions

-The objective is to write a program that will collect the names and bids of different people.
+The objective is to collect the names and bids of different people.
 The program should ask for each bidder's name and their bid individually.

 ```
 Welcome to the secret auction program.